Jjjing2023/Homepage-of-Tianjing-Liu/README.md

 ### Copyright:

 This webpage takes advantage of templates from bootstrap.
 This project is under MIT license.
 All modified image resources could be distributed with same methods.
-Photos of myself will be shared with CC 4.0 BY-NC-ND license.
+See LICENSE for more details.